 Project title: Mapping Abandoned Mine Lands in Oregon with Uncrewed Aerial Systems

-Project description: An estimated 1 million abandoned mine land (AML) features exist on BLM lands, but only a small fraction have been inventoried and characterized in the field.
+Project description: An estimated 1 million abandoned mine land (AML) features exist on Bureau of Land Management (BLM) lands, but only a small fraction have been inventoried and characterized in the field.
 The BLM is working to mitigate both physical hazards, like open adits and shafts, as well as environmental hazards commonly present at AML sites.
 Addressing these hazards requires extensive testing and characterization by multiple specialists, all relying on the same baseline information.
 The BLM Oregon and Washington AML Unit and the Prineville District Offices plan to do an extensive characterization of AML features at the Maury and Platner complexes near Prineville, Oregon.
-Both sites were mercury mines, and due to the hazardous waste products associated with that type of mine, have the potential to escalate to Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund, sites.
-Remote sensing data, particularly from UAS, is crucial for providing this baseline data quickly, efficiently, and safely, minimizing the need for on-site time and reducing or eliminating contact with contaminated waste and equipment.
+Both sites were mercury mines and, due to the hazardous waste products associated with that type of mine, have the potential to escalate to Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), or Superfund, sites.
+Remote sensing data, particularly from Uncrewed Aerial Systems (UAS), is crucial for providing this baseline data quickly, efficiently, and safely, minimizing the need for on-site time and reducing or eliminating contact with contaminated waste and equipment.

-In July 2024, BLM National Operations Center (NOC) joined field staff from both offices to collect high-resolution 3D geospatial data at these mine sites using Uncrewed Aerial Systems (UAS).
+In July 2024, BLM National Operations Center (NOC) joined field staff from both offices to collect high-resolution 3D geospatial data at these mine sites using UAS.
 To map approximately 100 acres at Maury and 400 acres at Platner, 948 and 1,510 stereo-images were collected, respectively, using a combination of nadir and oblique flights.
 The stereo imagery was processed photogrammetrically to produce high-resolution, 3D data using Agisoft Metashape.
 By surveying precise control points with a global navigation satellite system (GNSS) receiver at each site, these 3D data can serve as a baseline for comparison to any data collected in the future.
-Detailed orthomosaic imagery, high-resolution elevation surfaces (Figure 1), and estimated material volumes derived from this mapping effort will support the environmental remediation of the site.
+Detailed orthomosaic imagery, high-resolution elevation surfaces, and estimated material volumes derived from this mapping effort will support the environmental remediation of the site.

 Sensor Type: Camera;